 Once you're done, click Save.
 After saving, the property value will only appear or be editable on records by users or members of the selected teams.

-By default, you cannot restrict view access to the following properties:
+By default, you cannot restrict edit access to the Record ID property for all objects.
+You cannot restrict view access to the following properties:

 Company domain name